 Test Lab Guide: Demonstrate a DirectAccess Multisite Deployment

-Remote Access is a server role in the Windows Server® 2012 operating system that enables remote users to securely access internal network resources using DirectAccess or RRAS VPN.
+Remote Access is a server role in the Windows Server 2016, Windows Server 2012 R2 and Windows Server 2012 operating systems that enables remote users to securely access internal network resources using DirectAccess or RRAS VPN.
 This guide contains step-by-step instructions for extending the Test Lab Guide: Demonstrate DirectAccess Single Server Setup with Mixed IPv4 and IPv6 to demonstrate Remote Access in a multisite scenario.

 Deploying Remote Access in a multisite scenario enables you to configure Remote Access servers in geographically diverse locations.
 Previously, remote users were required to always connect to the corporate network through a particular DirectAccess server.
-With Windows Server 2012 and Windows® 8, you can configure entry points for each geographic location in your deployment.
+With Windows Server 2016, Windows Server 2012 R2 or Windows Server 2012 and Windows 10 or Windows 8, you can configure entry points for each geographic location in your deployment.
 Each entry point can be a single Remote Access server or a cluster of Remote Access servers.
-Remote users have the option to connect to any of the organization’s Remote Access entry points.
+Remote users have the option to connect to any of the organization's Remote Access entry points.
 For example, if a remote user usually connects to the Remote Access entry point located in Asia, but then goes on a business trip to Europe, the client computer automatically connects to the closest Remote Access entry point.